 Steps to a Career as a Skip Tracer in Michigan

 Because the bounty hunting profession is allowed but not regulated in Michigan, there is no formal or detailed process to starting a career in the profession.
 Michigan’s Act 175 of 1927 gives authority for anyone (who meets the standards listed above) to work as a skip tracer in the state.
 The Act states that you may arrest or detain a fugitive and you can request the assistance of a peace officer if needed.
 Once detained, you must take the skip to the sheriff’s office or to jail and in turn, you will be compensated within 30 days.
 The steps below will aid you as you embark on a career as a skip tracer in Michigan.

 1. Obtain the appropriate training.

 While there is no required training or education to become a skip tracer in Michigan, you should enhance your understanding of bail enforcement and the laws governing such in Michigan.
 You can accomplish this by attending a bail enforcement training course.
 Prices typically range from $275 to $500.
 Bail enforcement training will provide training on legal issues, the court system, skip tracing, surveillance, and interviewing techniques.
 You should also consider obtaining a criminal justice degree from a two- or four-year college.
-Having some formal education can greatly increase your knowledge of the industry and may enhance your chances at landing a bounty hunting job.
+Having some formal education can greatly increase your knowledge of the industry and may enhance your chances of landing a bounty hunting job.